 “It is our unanimous desire to walk together.
 However given the seriousness of these matters we formally acknowledge this distance by requiring that for a period of three years The Episcopal Church no longer represent us on ecumenical and interfaith bodies, should not be appointed or elected to an internal standing committee and that while participating in the internal bodies of the Anglican Communion, they will not take part in decision making on any issues pertaining to doctrine or polity.

 Two weeks ago, I went to London and met with Archbishop Justin specifically to ask the question, 'Will this also apply to us if we complete the process of Canonical change in 2017?'
 The answer is that it will.
 Most directly, I will be removed from the role of Anglican Co-Chair of the International Anglican-Reformed Dialogue.
 But other effects are limited.
 Our bishops will be present and fully involved in the Lambeth Conference planned for 2020.
-We shall continue to be actively involved in the our network of Diocesan Companionships and in the Anglican Networks.
+We shall continue to be actively involved in our network of Diocesan Companionships and in the Anglican Networks.

-Let me try try and explain to you what has happened and what has changed,
+Let me try try and explain to you what has happened and what has changed.

 The Anglican Communion does not have a central authority, The Provinces - of which our own SEC is one - are autonomous.
 But clearly we owe a duty and respect to other Provinces, We sometimes say 'autonomous and interdependent'.
 That delicate balance becomes stressed when Provinces which live in very different contexts address the changing context in which they live in very different ways, The Global North is experiencing massive social change in respect of human sexuality - not that the church simply follows that.
-The Global South - and in particular Sub-Saharan Africa - remains deeply conservative and is under pressure from the Islamisation of Africa, The legacy of colonialism measured and respectful dialogue very difficult, Different understandings of collegiality and leadership confuse expectations about how issues will be addressed.
+The Global South - and in particular Sub-Saharan Africa - remains deeply conservative and is under pressure from the Islamisation of Africa.
+The legacy of colonialism makes measured and respectful dialogue very difficult.
+Different understandings of collegiality and leadership confuse expectations about how issues will be addressed.

-The unanswered question is, 'Who oversees the limits of Anglican diversity and what happens when those limits are crossed'
+The unanswered question is, 'Who oversees the limits of Anglican diversity and what happens when those limits are crossed?'

 What has changed is that the Primates Meeting has taken that role to itself.
 The conclusion is that the American Church has put its autonomy ahead of catholicity - or, to put it more crudely, it has done what it wanted to do regardless of the feelings of others.
-So it must suffer the consequences outlined,
+So it must suffer the consequences outlined.

 It was a very difficult meeting - not so much a carefully-facilitated exploration of complex issues as a decision driven by a desire to stave off fracture, walk-out and boycott.

 The origins of the Primates Meeting lie in the call of Archbishop Coggan for 'leisurely thought, prayer and deep consultation'.
-The justification for moving beyond that consultative role lie in the application of a Resolution of Lambeth 1988 - 'offering guidance on doctrinal, moral and pastoral matters'
+The justification for moving beyond that consultative role lie in the application of a Resolution of Lambeth 1988 - 'offering guidance on doctrinal, moral and pastoral matters'.

 I believe that the Primates Meeting has acted beyond its powers.
 That is not an issue about Human Sexuality but about Anglican polity and governance.
 Some of us now - but all of us eventually - will have to address issues of human sexuality.
 To adopt a sanctions-based approach to the internal discipline of the Anglican Communion - when we have already rejected the Anglican Covenant - seems to me to be a real pity.